 And it is this deep appreciation of local demands and nuances that has helped Cama to grow and reinforce its share in many of the world’s markets, be they established, growing or emerging.

-A case in point is a recent project in Saudi Arabia, which saw CAMA deliver three secondary packaging machines to DeemaH, part of United Food Industries Corporation Ltd. Co.
+A case in point is a recent project, which saw CAMA deliver three secondary packaging machines to a confectionery manufacturer in Middle East.
 In this instance, according to Renato Dell’oro, Cama’s Area Sales Manager for the Middle East: “We had to have a personal mindset and approach that was just as flexible as our machines!”

 Cama is fortunate to have a team that has been working with the region for a number of years.
 “We have a sales and engineering team that is used to the market dynamics and the ways of doing business.
-And our personnel + technology combination is obviously paying off, as we already have four order with DeemaH and are currently negotiating a fifth.
 I particularly enjoy working in this region, as it is all down to gaining confidence and building close and very open and honest relationships.”

 The market itself is also in a state of flux, seeing rapid expansion of existing home-grown companies and huge investment from many leading multi-nationals looking to gain share.
 The influx of global companies is forcing many local companies to “up their game” in terms of packaging, to at least match the shelf appeal and larger-scale economies of foreign companies.

-For this project Cama supplied three machines for five of DeemaH’s confectionery lines.
-The first, for the company’s Kraky cracker line, is an IF315 top-loading monobloc packaging machine, which delivers box forming, product loading and box closing.
+For this project Cama supplied three machines for five of customer confectionery lines.
+The first, a cracker line, is an IF315 top-loading monobloc packaging machine, which delivers box forming, product loading and box closing.
 “This is a very compact machine,” Dell’oro explains, “which uses an in-house developed delta-type robot which can deliver fast and efficient product loading based on any number of different packaging recipes.
 In this case the machine has to cater for four different product formats and six different box formats.

 “Extra flexibility was a key consideration too,” Dell’oro adds, “as the robot in the IF315 is capable of loading products onto the infeed conveyor of a downstream flowpacker, which creates flexible multipacks.
 From an upstream perspective, our IF315 integrates very favourably with other machines, including in this instance a machine from a company we have worked with in the past.”